fanhui3/baby_name_checker/README.md

 # Baby_name_checker
-an NLP model to predict the gender of name.
+An NLP model to predict the gender of name.
 Great for parents to choose a gender neutral or distinctive Male/Female name for their newborn.

 This project contains 2 modules.